 Today, the UBID water system provides drinking water to approximately 690 properties from Spindrift Drive in the north to the Buckley Bay Ferry Terminal in the south, comprising approximately 40km of main line pipe.
-Water is drawn from Langley Lake and the sole water treatment process LIBID currently performs is
+Water is drawn from Langley chlorination.

-Lake and the sole water treatment process UBID currently performs is chlorination.
+Lake and the sole water treatment process UBID currently performs is